SwissDataScienceCenter/renku/docs/topic-guides/workflows/workflow-cli.rst

 are related.

-To make this linkage betwen workflow steps explicit, you may `compose` workflow steps in order to create a named multiple-step workflow.
+To make this linkage between workflow steps explicit, you may `compose` workflow steps in order to create a named multiple-step workflow.
 To create a workflow ``my-workflow`` out of multiple steps that were created by ``renku run``, use :meth:`renku workflow compose <renku.ui.cli.workflow>`: